 The wind speeds of both the SWLB and the RLL at all comparison heights correlated very well, showing a low level of scatter and good agreement in terms of linear regression analyses.
 This comparison campaign indicates that the SWBL is able to reproduce fixed Lidar wind speeds at a high level of accuracy.
-The Best Practice criteria for the KPI "Mean Wind Speed - Slope" and "Mean Wind Speed - Coefficient of Determination" were passed at all heights with a minor exception at 40 m, where the minimum Acceptance Criteria were met.
+The Best Practice criteria for the KPI "Mean Wind Speed - Slope" were passed at heights between 60 and 200 m.
+The "Mean Wind Speed - Coefficient of Determination" passed the minimum acceptance criterion at heights between 60 and 200 m.
+For both KPI's the lowest measurement level (40 m) slightly fails the minimum acceptance criterion.
+As mentioned above these minor deviations at the lowest comparison height are considered insignificant with regards to the performance of the Floating Lidar system